 This course addresses key topics in corporate social responsibility (CSR) relevant for students in all profiles of the master programme.
-On what basis can decisions be made in situations where all shareholder and stakeholder interests cannot be met?
+On what basis can decisions be made in situations where shareholder and stakeholder interests conflict?
 How can managers, citizens and governments reason about the role of corporations in society?
 What should managers know about how their decisions and activities affect the behaviour of consumers, employees, investors and other stakeholders?
 These questions will be studied from an ethical perspective and from an economic perspective.

 The course has three main parts.
 Part 1 looks at the implications of ethical theories and perspectives for corporate obligations.
 Part 2 discusses the strategic side of CSR.
 Part 3 critically discusses the impact and future of CSR in an increasingly globalized world.

-Upon successful completion the student can:
+Upon successful completion of the course, the student can:

 - Demonstrate knowledge of the concept and main categories of corporate social responsibility.